igromanru/Igromanrus-Habitica-Automation/README.md

-# My Google Apps Script for Habitica automation
+# Igromanru's Habitica Automation - Scripts framework

 ## Setup
 To be able to use the script as it is, you have to add your User Id and API Key as Script Properties API_ID and API_KEY.